 One way that GCP handles a microservice architecture and Business Logic Design is by the service Cloud Functions.
 It’s a managed service that allows developers to create single-purpose stand-alone functions that respond to cloud events and pass along the business logic without the need to manage a server or runtime environment.
 The only trade-off is lower latency and lack of flexibility in price/performance due to Cloud Functions being serverless.
 Here’s an example where an image is uploaded and the text in the image is translated.
 The events are the trigger and Cloud Functions use Cloud Pub/Sub for the messaging.

-You can handle business logic layer design using microservices with the Google App Engine.
+You can also handle business logic layer design using microservices with the Google App Engine.
 Here you need to store state externally, but Google handles the infrastructure for you, leaving you to just think about the code.

 Google supports 12-factor design (https://12factor.net/) which is the modern way of building software-as-as-service and designing the business logic layer.
 Let’s look at the services that Google offers that support 12-factor design: